aws-samples/aws-modernization-with-sysdig/README.md

 # Secure DevOps with AWS & Sysdig

 In this workshop, you will learn how to securely run cloud applications in production by automating AWS Fargate and ECR image scanning directly in your AWS environment.
 You will also discover how to improve the security of your cloud infrastructure using AWS CloudTrail and Sysdig CloudConnector.
-So not only are the applications secure, but so is the cloud infrastructure on which they depend!
-The topics we will discuss in this workshop are:

 ## Building the Website